cdapio/cdap/cdap-docs/developers-manual/source/_includes/cdap-authentication-clients-python.rst

 Tests
 -----

-To run tests from the Command Line:
+To run tests from a command line:

 ``python tests/BasicAuthenticationClientTest.py``